saulocamposi/calculadorabitcoinv2/README.md

 The documentation consist README mainly and for the future a wiki.

 Tests
+Cover controller Angular with unit tests,
+Cover calculadora actions withbehavior tests
+Cover speed of Apis with integration tests

-Make unit tests, behavior tests and integration tests In planning to advance our test give us the best confident of our steps.
+In planning to advance our test give us the best confident of our steps.